About Blackstone Valley Prep

 Who We Are

-Blackstone Valley Prep (BVP) Mayoral Academy is a network of tuition-free public schools (a 501 (c)(3) nonprofit) chartered by the Rhode Island Department of Education.
-As a growing network that is part of the Charter School Growth Fund portfolio, BVP offers a high-quality public school choice to the families of Central Falls, Cumberland, Lincoln, and Pawtucket and currently serves 2,200 scholars in grades K-12 across six schools.
+Blackstone Valley Prep (BVP) is a network of tuition-free public schools chartered by the Rhode Island Department of Education.
+A member of the Charter School Growth Fund portfolio, BVP offers a high-quality public school choice to the families of Central Falls, Cumberland, Lincoln, and Pawtucket and currently serves 2,300 scholars, ages 5-22, across six schools: three elementary schools, an upper elementary school (grades 5-6), a junior high school (grades 7-8), and high school.
+BVP opened its Advancement Academy in fall 2022.
+BVP public charter schools are free, public, and open to all.

-Over the years we have received thousands of applications for our limited number of seats.
-For the 2021-2022 school year, we received 1,818 applications for approximately 225 seats.
+Over the years, we have received thousands of applications for our limited number of seats.
+For the 2023-2024 school year, we received 1,846 applications for an estimated 277 seats.

 Manifesting Our Mission

-We believe college begins in kindergarten, so we work to foster a college prep culture from elementary through high school.
-One visit to our schools and you’ll notice the intentional elements we’ve incorporated into our environment to support our unyielding commitment to the belief that all children will one day graduate from college.
-For example, our students are referred to as “scholars” and identify with the year they will graduate from a four-year college, rather than by grade level.
-Our homerooms are named after teachers’ alma maters, including URI, Brown University, Providence College, and other schools nationwide, and we take field trips to colleges and universities starting as early as kindergarten.
+At Blackstone Valley Prep, we envision a world where every child has access to a boundless future.
+We believe in the transformative potential of a college education, both for individuals and for the communities they are a part of, and provide all scholars with a rigorous, college-preparatory education.
+One visit to our schools and you’ll notice the intentional elements we’ve incorporated into our environment: our students are referred to as “scholars” and identify with the year they will graduate from a four-year college, rather than by grade level.
+Our homerooms are named after teachers’ alma maters, including URI, Brown University, Providence College, and other schools nationwide

 Diverse by Design